storeness/api-blueprint/README.md

 This repository is the place where these resources live and from which they can be transcluded into the different service blueprints.

-> **NOTE:** Transcluding HTTP links is not yet provided with hercule.
-A PR will
-> be emitted in the next couple of days.
-So long you can use [this
-> fork](https://github.com/MichaelHirn/hercule).
-Clone the repo and install
-> hercule with `npm install -g /path/to/hercule/fork/clone`

 ## How does it work?

 In order to gain all the benefits (higher DRYness, multi-file support,